NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 The ``data`` argument is used to pass the data sample for the extraction.

-The ``model_type`` argument allows us to specify the type of the model that is monitored.
-This is not about the underlying implementation (e.g. logistic regression or an SVM) but about the problem that it tries to solve, binary classification in this case.
+The ``model_type``The model_type argument allows us to specify the type of the model that is monitored - either ``classification_binary`` or ``classification_multiclass``.
+The exact algorithm does not matter, as NannyML doesn’t use the model when analysing data.
 This argument allows the :func:`nannyml.metadata.extraction.extract_metadata` function to look for specific patterns in the columns.
-Think about how the columns containing prediction scores or probabilities will be different between binary classification or multiclass classification.

-The ``exclude_columns`` argument is used to pass along the names of columns that are not relevant to the model at all.
+The ``exclude_columns`` argument is used to pass along the names of columns that are not relevant to the model.
-In this example case the ``identifier`` column is such a column: it is solely used as a helper to perform the join between the *analysis* period data and its *target* values.
+In this example case the ``identifier`` column is such a column: it is only used as a helper to perform the join between the *analysis* period data and its *target* values.
 By excluding it we can ensure it is not picked up as a model feature by NannyML.

 -----

-The next line is not really required and used for educational purposes here.
 The :func:`nannyml.metadata.base.is_complete` function checks if all required metadata properties have been provided.
 It is normally used internally to validate user inputs.
 The function returns a ``bool`` indicating if metadata is complete.
 The second return argument is an array containing the name of any missing properties.
+Running this step is not necessary but can be done to double-check everything is in order in advance.

 .. code-block:: python